ksagar03/task-tracker/README.md

     In json we use ("") to reprasent  key eg: "text": "waking up at morning"
  # parse is used to convert json data to objects
  )

+ # To load data from other server to main server
+    1. we need to fetch data from other server which can be done using hooks
+    2. Here in this we are using useEffect(hook)
+    3. useEffect-> this hook help us to perform userdefined action whenever a page is loaded or     rendered
+    4.